syedumerqadri/haise/readme.md

 ## Tool for Automation:
-Internal network could possibly contain large amount of IPs,So for automation first i generate some liner commands and then automate i them.
+Internal network could possibly contain large amount of IPs,So for automation first i generate some liner commands and then automate them.

 ## Usage:
 1. git clone https://github.com/syedumerqadri/haise